ragab0/comfy_store/README.md

 # comfy_store
-A front-end web store written in the mother of all languages, JS.
-Faraway of front-end modern technologies that will not end :) Now you can you get on the best room offers that you'll ever need, all that just from one place, comphy_store.
+A web store written in Nextjs and Express.js, to create a CRUD server with a simple front-end ui page has also great user-friendly features like filtering, ;

 ![comphy_store](./src/assets/imgs/web/comfy-sloth-store-01.png)